crashfort/SourceDemoRender/README.md

 | Hunt Down The Freeman            | ✔

 ## Prerequisites
-Any DirectX 11 (Direct3D 11.3) compatible graphics adapter with minimum of Windows 10 1909 is required.
+Any DirectX 11 (Direct3D 11.3, feature level 12_0) compatible graphics adapter with minimum of Windows 10 1909 is required.
 Hardware feature support verification will occur when starting the launcher.

 ## Startup
-Use `svr_launcher.exe` or `svr_injector.exe` to start SVR.
-The launcher will scan the installed Steam games in your system.
-The supported games will be listed and can be started.
-The launch parameters will be read from Steam so Steam must be started.
+Use `svr_launcher.exe` to start SVR.
+The launcher will scan the installed Steam games in your system and the supported games will be listed. **The launch parameters will be read from Steam so Steam must be started**.
 If you don't want to use the launch parameters from Steam, you can create a file called `svr_launch_params.ini` in the same folder as the launcher and insert a format like this (one line per game):

 ```ini
 240=-width 2560 -height 1440
 ```

-Left of the equal sign is Steam app id and everything to the right are the parameters to add.
+The key is the Steam app id and the value has the parameters to add.

 It's possible to launch Source 2013 SP mods using this file by using the 220 app id (Half-Life 2) with a custom `-game` parameter.
 If a custom game parameter is used, the one specified by SVR will not be used.
 Do it like this: